gjurgensen/gjurgensen.github.io/_posts/2022-1-8-CurryHoward.md

 <!-- Finally, the function type is written `A -> B`, describing a function taking an argument of type `A`, and evaluating to a term of type `B`.
 We use the [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) notation for functions and application.
 For instance, the term `(λx. x + 1) 4` would simplify to `5`. -->

 Finally, we have the function type.
 We use the common syntax for functions borrowed from the λ-calculus.
 In this syntax, a function has the shape $\lambda x. y$.
 Here, $x$ is the name of the function argument, and $y$ is the body of the function, where $x$ may occur as a free (i.e. unbound) variable.
 In ordinary mathematics, we might write $f(x) = y$.
-This is equivalent to our earlier example, except it is a declaration/binding instead of an anonymous expression.
+This is equivalent to the lambda function, except it is a declaration/binding instead of an anonymous expression.

 A function type is written $A \rightarrow B$, meaning it takes a value of type $A$, and evaluates to an expression of type $B$.
 Function application is written without any parentheses, but with a space.
 I.e., $f\ x$ is the application of function $f$ to expression $x$.